Family Policy Alliance is proud of the quality of our board members and leadership team.

 Paul has also held a variety of leadership roles within his church and local community and has travelled extensively throughout India, Africa, Europe and the United States.

-Paul and his wife Lois are the proud parents of four young men – two of whom are veterans of the U.S. Armed Forces and all of which are Eagle Scouts – and a precious pre-teen daughter.
+Paul and his wife Lois are the proud parents of four young men – two of whom are veterans of the Armed Forces, and one presently serving in the Navy – and all of which are Eagle Scouts – and a precious teenage daughter.